intave/documentation/mechanics/checks-09-physics.md

 and much, much more.
 :::

+### Setbacks

 A setback system will correct deviations, mitigating any advantage gained.

+To mitigate incorrect setbacks, a three-layered structure is in place:
-The first level - called the prefilter, will label correct movement as suspicion in <~5% of cases and incorrect movement as suspicious in >~99% of cases.<br>
+The first level - called the prefilter, will label correct movement as suspicious in <~5% of cases and incorrect movement as suspicious in >~99% of cases.<br>
 On the second level - called the buffer, a prefilter suspicion will lead to a trigger in <~20% for correct and >~98% on incorrect movement.<br>
 The third level - called the mitigation strategy, is user configurable to allow for custom detection accuracy bounaries.<br>